 Determining what you will do early on is in your benefit as it will help you determine the different steps you will take early on in your career.

 More Money, More Problems.
 Less Money, More Problems.
-Your quality of life will be affect by both problems.
+Your quality of life will be affected by both problems.

-The very simple answer to this question is between $12.00 and $16.00 an hour depending on the company.
+The very simple answer to this question is between $16.00 to $18.00 an hour depending on the company.
 There is no guarantee of an expected yearly salary.
-As previously stated it can vary depending on the work load your company has.
+As previously stated it can vary depending on the workload your company has.
 The salary can be lower in some states and with some companies depending on various perks (equipment, company vehicle, gas card, company perks).

 What salary can experienced private investigators expect to make working for a company?